IBM/solsa/README.md

   - name: 'kn-helloworld'
     newName: 'docker.io/ibmcom/kn-helloworld'
 ```
+The NodePort ingress allows fixed port assignments based on service names.
+Any additional exposed services not named here will be given dynamic port numbers.
 The IKS context definition demonstrates how to instruct SolSA to generate a
 Kustomize overlay that will rename docker images so that instead of being pulled
 from the local registry on the dev machine, the images will instead be pulled